500 Questions and Answers on the world’s most misinterpreted religion

 Islamic history and anecdotes are part of everyday conversation in the Arab world.

-This book provides a fascinating journey into one of the biggest and probably most misinterpreted religions via anecdotes and facts about Islam and its history, the Qur’an, the prophet Muhammad and his traditions, the Dos and Don’ts for Muslims, and how Islam spread around the world, summarised in 500 questions and answers, which the author has derived from his own experiences.
+This book provides a fascinating journey into one of the biggest and probably most misinterpreted religions via anecdotes and facts about Islam and its history, the Qur’an, the prophet Muhammad and his traditions, the Dos and Don’ts for Muslims, and how Islam spread around the world, summarized in 500 questions and answers, which the author has derived from his experiences.

 The author has lived in North Africa and the Middle East for ten years and immersed himself in Islamic culture and society.
-He gradually learned the things kids in the Arab world already know, but most people in other parts of the world never heard of, by talking to his neighbours, teachers, scholars and ordinary people in the street.
+He gradually learned the things kids in the Arab world already know, but most people in other parts of the world never heard of, by talking to his neighbors, teachers, scholars and ordinary people in the street.

 This book explains Islam in its complexity.
 The author also addresses current topics: Islam in the West, women’s issues and Jihad.